Tangerine-Community/Tangerine/docs/editor/advanced-form-programming/content-sets.md

 ## Content Sets

-Content Sets are groups of forms and configuration you can use as a template for new groups.
+Content Sets are groups of forms and configuration you can use as a template for new group creation.
+Tangerine already comes with some predefined content sets:

+- custom-app - is a custom app group starter set
+- default - is the regular Tangerine group
+- teach and attendance - are two versions of a teach set that has been preconfigured.
+- case module and case-module-starter - are two sets that showcase the case module

 ## Anatomy of a Content Set